 DigiCert may escrow Subscriber key management keys to provide key recovery services.
 If done, DigiCert encrypts and protects escrowed Private Keys using the same or a higher level of security as used to generate and deliver the Private Key.
 Enterprise customers utilizing key escrow software provided by DigiCert may escrow keys within their or DigiCert's infrastructure.
+Any entity utilizing key escrow must notify the subscriber about the key escrow services.

 DigiCert or Issuer CAs allow Subscribers and other authorized entities to recover escrowed (decryption) Private Keys.
-DigiCert uses multi-person controls during key recovery to prevent unauthorized access to a Subscriber's escrowed Private Keys.
+DigiCert and Issuer CAs use trusted personnel vetted per section 5.3 of the CP and this CPS during key recovery to prevent unauthorized access to a Subscriber's escrowed Private Keys.
 DigiCert accepts key recovery requests:

-- 1. From the Subscriber or Subscriber's organization, if the Subscriber has lost or damaged the private-key token; - 2.
+- 1. From the Subscriber or Subscriber's organization, if the Subscriber has lost or damaged the privatekey token; - 2.
 From the Subscriber's organization, if the Subscriber is not available or is no longer part of the organization that contracted with DigiCert for Private Key escrow; - 3.
 From an authorized investigator or auditor, if the Private Key is part of a required investigation or audit; - 4.
 From a requester authorized by a competent legal authority to access the communication that is encrypted using the key; - 5.
 From a requester authorized by law or governmental regulation; or - 6.
 From an entity contracting with DigiCert for escrow of the Private Key when key recovery is mission critical or mission essential.